I rediscovered aioli, a garlicky Provencal-style “mayonnaise” amid a July heat wave that knocked us off our feet—straight into a languid torpor.

 The irony of this craving?
 Traditional aioli calls for raw egg yolks.
-Truth be told, I have my “boundaries” when it comes to eating eggs.
-Omelets and frittatas are just fine.
-But I still balk at eating a hard-boiled egg because of its sulfuric smell and rubbery egg white texture.
-As for eating raw eggs?
-Inconceivable!!
+Truth be told, I have egg “issues”.
+Omelets, frittatas and scrambled eggs are just fine.
+But I balk at hard-boiled or soft-boiled eggs because of the sulfuric smell and rubbery egg white texture.
+Eating raw eggs?
+Well, that felt inconceivable!!

 One advocate of raw egg consumption is Dr. Natasha Campbell-McBride, M.D., a Russian-trained neurologist and neurosurgeon, who created the GAPS (Gut and Psychology Syndrome) diet, which focuses healing the gut.
 As the parent of an autistic child, and in her work with children who had various learning and behavioral problems (from ADHD and dyslexia, to dyspraxia), Campbell-McBride saw a clear link between digestive abnormalities and brain health.